Cricket: Black Caps cling on for stunning draw against India in first test - NZ Herald

 That left Ravindra standing in the middle with Patel, needing to survive as long as possible in the fading Kanpur light.

-For 91 balls, Ravindra had repelled the Indian attack, and for 23 deliveries of his own, Patel did the same, and as the evening sky slowly turned to black, Menon provided the final verdict.
+For 91 balls, Ravindra had repelled the Indian attack.
+For 23 deliveries of his own, Patel did the same, and as the evening sky slowly turned to black, Menon provided the final verdict.

 The day ended in darkness, but New Zealand cricket has never been brighter.